Are you thinking about purchasing a dishwasher?

 Maybe.
 A dishwasher needs 4 gallons of water for a standard wash cycle.
 Water flows from a wide-open tap at about 2.2 gallons per minute.

-If you can complete your hand wash quickly without leaving the tap wide open, you may actually save water compared to a dishwasher.
+If you can complete your hand wash quickly without leaving the tap wide open, you may save water compared to a dishwasher.

 And if your dishwasher is set to extra cycles, like pre-wash and extra rinse, all bets are off.